Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Menu-entries.md

 Tool for inserting `blindtext` and `lipsum` commands.
 Also provides a `raw text` option that just pastes raw dummy text in the editor.
 There is currently one style available: TeXiFy IDEA Ipsum.
 This is a report and business style ipsum generator.

-You can also access this action via the Generate menu by pressing kbd:[Alt + Insert] in a LaTeX document.
+You can also access this action via the Generate menu by pressing <shortcut>Alt + Insert</shortcut> in a LaTeX document.

 ## [[clear-aux-files]]Clear Auxiliary Files